junxit/us-congress-bills-113/bill.md

 This Act may be cited as the “Native American Veterans’ Memorial Amendments Act of 2013”.

 ## § 2.
-Native American Veterans' Memorial
+Native American Veterans’ Memorial

 - **(a)** *Authority To establish memorial* Section 3 of the Native American Veterans’ Memorial Establishment Act of 1994 (20 U.S.C.
 80q–5 note; 108 Stat.
 4067) is amended—
   - **(1)** in subsection (b), by striking “within the interior structure of the facility provided for by” and inserting “on property under the jurisdiction of the Museum on the site described in”; and